chiuedison/Outreach-Automation-Bot/README.md

 urllib3==1.26.7
 ```

-### POTENTIAL DIFFICULTIES/FUTURE STEPS
+## Running & Deploying the Script

+## Potential Difficulties/Future Steps
-#Users with DMs blocked will not receive messages
+ - Users with DMs blocked will not receive messages.
+However, this will be indicated in the Airtable and GFL can manually reach out or use another platform.
-#Hosting the service has limitations
+ - The hosting service has time and/or usage limitations.
-#There are opportunities to expand this bot to utilize other outreach platforms such as twitch and discord.
+ - There are opportunities to expand this bot to utilize other outreach platforms such as Twitch and Discord, using similar features and code structure.
+    - Refer to the Platform Overview Report for a more comprehensive summary.
-#There are opportunities to expand the functionality of the twitter bot.
+ - There are opportunities to expand the functionality of the Twitter bot, such as NLP to reply with tailored automated messages.